tosc-rs/mnemos/firmware/apps/app-loader/README.md

 ## Uploading

 At the moment, the only tool provided to act as an "upload server" to pair with the "upload client" provided by the app loader is the [`dumbloader` tool](../../../tools/dumbloader/README.md).
 See that readme for more information on how to use it.

+A video of this process can be [seen here on twitter](https://twitter.com/bitshiftmask/status/1513318406065381387).